Skip to main content

 Recommendations

-• South Sudan should urgently adhere to the TPNW.
+• South Sudan should adhere to the Pelindaba NWFZ Treaty.

-• South Sudan should conclude and bring into force a Comprehensive Safeguards Agreement and an Additional Protocol with the IAEA.
+• South Sudan should conclude and bring into force a Comprehensive Safeguards Agreement (CSA) and an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail